holocronweaver/amazon-orders-to-transactions/README.md

 1. While you wait, install this script using `pipx install .`, `uv tool install .`, or a similar Python app manager.
 1. Once export is complete, download the resulting ZIP file and extract the `Retail.OrderHistory.1.csv` and `Retail.OrdersReturned.Payments.1.csv` files, ideally to the same location as the script to avoid specifiying paths.
 1. Run the script, pointing it to your files and desired output filename (see [Usage](#usage)).
 1. Done!
-Your transactions CSV file will not perfectly match
+The [output transactions CSV](#output) file will not perfectly match you credit card transactions since Amazon sometimes charges one transaction per shipment and other times charges the whole order as one transaction.
+Hence the reason both transaction amounts (cost of a shipment or refund) and overall order totals are given.

 ## Usage